 Step 2: Get everyone on the same page

-You can’t expect to accomplish any kind of successful ERP implementation without having your whole team on board.
+You can’t expect to accomplish any kind of successful ERP selection and implementation without having your whole team on board.
 Make sure to schedule some ERP training very early on in the project, not specific to any particular software, but focused on general principles.

 Step 3: Choose a solution provider and implementation partner

 ERP has been around for decades and there are a wide range of systems you can choose from.
 Make sure to keep these three things in mind as you go through your selection process: